 Professor Dr Andrew Grainger is one of the company’s founding Directors.
 He started out in his profession as a freight forwarder in Germany and Southeast Asia.
 He then moved on to PricewaterhouseCoopers in London before joining SITPRO, the UK’s former trade facilitation agency, as the Deputy Director Trade Procedures.
 Upon the completion of his award-winning PhD thesis in Supply Chain Management and Trade Facilitation he accepted tenure at the University of Nottingham.

 He has been serving international organisations, governments and businesses as a freelance consultant since 2006.
 His project portfolio ranges from bespoke research to the development and implementation of practical solutions.
-Andrew’s publications have been published in leading journals.
+Andrew’s publications can been found in leading journals.
 A seminal book with the title “Cross-border logistics: effective trade facilitation and border management” is forthcoming.
 He is also an experienced educator and well-practiced at developing and delivering bespoke training solutions at all levels.

 Next to his work at Trade Facilitation Consulting, Andrew has also held multiple consultancy assignments with the World Bank and the United Nations family of organisations.
 He holds an Honorary Associate Professorship at the University of Nottingham (UK) and an Adjunct Professorship at the Centre for Customs and Excise Studies, CSU (Australia), along with visiting affiliations at numerous other universities around the world.
 Within the International Network of Customs Universities (INCU) he is a member of its management committee.
 On occasion he has also given witness to the UK Parliament’s Select Committees and provided research services to the European Parliament.
 Andrew is fluent in English and German.